 - A contact-tracing log should be developed and maintained by arts and culture providers for workers and participants.
-Workers and participants should be encouraged to download and use the COVID Tracker app. - Workers should monitor adherence with physical distancing and other rules set out in publichealth guidance. - Face coverings and gloves should be utilised in line with government advice. - in the event of a suspected case in the organisation, all government advice should be followed, as appropriate.
+Workers and participants should be encouraged to download and use the COVID Tracker app. - Workers must undergo, as agreed, any voluntary COVID-19 testing that may be required in their workplace as part of mass or serial testing as advised by Public Health and implemented by their employer. - Workers should monitor adherence with physical distancing and other rules set out in publichealth guidance. - Workers may also wish to download the HSE COVID-19 tracker app. - Face coverings and gloves should be utilised in line with government advice. - It is recommended that face coverings are used in crowded workplaces, which the employer can determine as part of the risk assessment of the workplace. - In the event of a suspected case in the organisation, all government advice should be followed, as appropriate.
 See section 6 in this document for further guidance. - Employers have an obligation to provide relevant training to workers on COVID-19 issues.
 The HSA employee checklist is available HERE. - Training or information should be provided to participants to make them aware of changes. - Everyone at the workplace has a responsibility to monitor infection-prevention control measures. - Employers should provide information to workers on how to receive public-health COVID-19 illness benefits.
-This information can be found on the Citizens Information website HERE.
+This information can be found on the Citizens Information website HERE. - Workers should also make themselves aware of and keep up to date with the information in relation to the National Vaccination Programme roll-out.